AndreRH/hangover/README.md

 - [Blink](https://github.com/jart/blink): started, not part of this repository yet

 ### Discord
-A Discord Server is available for contributors and financial supporters (see "Financial Contributiors" below).
+A Discord Server is available for contributors and previous financial supporters (see "Financial Contributiors" below).
 It provides advanced user support, development discussions and more.

 ### Packages